crashoverride777/swifty-sk-scroll-view/README.md

 CocoaPods 1.1+ is required to build.

-To integrate SwiftyMusic into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate SwiftySKScrollView into your Xcode project using CocoaPods, specify it in your Podfile:

 ```swift
 source 'https://github.com/CocoaPods/Specs.git'